 We enjoyed a wander in the castle grounds and snapped some photos, but our view of the castle was obscured.
 Not by scaffolding or cars this time, but by dozens of mingling wedding guests.
 Scaffolding, cars or wedding guests dolled up to the nines, the effect is just the same.

-Dining on chips and fine champagne
+Dining on chips and champagne in Balmedie

 Tired after our long day out, we grabbed take-away suppers from the fish and chip shop in Balmedie.
 White pudding for me (and a wee taste for the boy, as he’s a big white pudding fan) and red pudding for Mr G. We devoured our suppers by the rolling sand dunes of Balmedie Beach.
 After our unconventional lunch our take-away dinner hit the spot perfectly.